• Home

 0

 Home education is not right for everyone.
-There are many different ways to educate home, and the parent determines the best approach.
-Many students succeed with a homeschool program, but it may not work.
+There are many ways to educate at home, and the parents determine the best approach.
+Many students succeed with a homeschool program, but it may not work for everyone.
 We recommend that parents research their options before deciding whether or not to homeschool.

 Article Summary show